 Selecting the Quality of Jump Rings

 Not all jump rings are created equal.
 In general, the highest quality jump rings are those made for creating a type of jewelry called chain mail.
 Chain mail (also spelled maille) is adornment (it can be jewelry or armor or a headpiece) made from metal rings linked together.
 Since mail design depends on the jump rings, they tend to be perfectly round with the joining ends smooth and perfectly closing.
-The jump rings are cut with a saw, not a blade like wire cutters.
+The jump rings are cut with a saw, not a blade-like wire cutter.
 Because a blade pinches the wire, it tends to leave a slightly domed or pointed center with rough edges.
-This can make it hard to make the jump ring close tightly.
+This can make it hard to make the jump ring closed tightly.

 Types of Wire Used in Jump Rings